Who we are

 Why we need you

 After two years of perfecting our program model, we’re starting to grow rapidly — that means more people interested in learning about Rivet School, and more people enrolling as students.
-As an Admissions Specialist, you’ll work on the front lines of this growth, managing and supporting all aspects of our admissions process alongside our Admissions Lead, Angelina.
+As an Admissions Specialist, you’ll work on the front lines of this growth, managing and supporting all aspects of our admissions process alongside the rest of our admissions team.
+Specifically, we’re looking for a current Fellow or a Rivet School graduate who’s excited to use what they’ve learned from their own Rivet School experience to support the next generation of Riveters.

-- Assist our Admissions Lead in supporting applicants through their application — from conducting interviews to reviewing submitted applications
+- Assist our Admissions team in supporting prospective students through their applications — from conducting interviews to reviewing submitted applications.

-- Support students through their onboarding period (a 6-week, free trial period that all students complete before being accepted) by helping them create a financial aid plan
+- Support students through their onboarding period (a 6-week, free trial period that all students complete before being accepted) by helping them create a financial aid plan.
+You’ll guide students through the financial planning process and expertly share on the options available (federal student aid, Pay it Forward, payment plan, etc).

-- Work with the Admissions Lead on strategic projects like creating new resources (how-to videos, one-pagers) to better support prospective students
+- Work with the Admissions team on strategic projects like creating new resources (how-to videos, one-pagers) to better support prospective students.

 Who you are